phil510/udacity-drlnd/navigation-project/README.md

 The task is episodic, and, in order to solve the environment, the agent must get an average score of +13 over 100 consecutive episodes.

+### Getting Started

+The project is contained in the Navigation.ipynb file.
+After installing the required packages (pytorch, unity ml-agents, etc.) clone the git repo and run the iPython notebook.
+All supporting files (dqn.py, replay_buffers.py, etc.) must be downloaded and imported in the ntoebook.

+### Conculsions and References

 Multiple agent designs were used to solve the envirnment, including a vanilla DQN, a double DQN agent, a dueling DQN agent, a prioritized DQN agent, and a rainbow DQN (name borrowed from the larger rainbow agent described in the paper below).
 While all agents were able to solve the environment efficiently, certain agents learned faster and the double and prioritized flavors seemed to provide the largest improvement over the vanilla DQN.

 The agents in for this project were based on the following papers: